-- a.
-Lease-related use will be restricted if necessary to prevent unreasonable conflicts with subsistence, commercial, or sport fish and wildlife harvest activities.
+a.
+Lease-related use may be restricted, if necessary, to prevent unreasonable conflicts between lease-related activities and subsistence, commercial, sport, personal use, and educational fish and wildlife harvest activities.
 Traditional and customary access to subsistence areas will be maintained unless reasonable alternative access is provided to subsistence users.
 "Reasonable access" is access using means generally available to subsistence users.
-Lessees will consult the NSB, nearby communities, and native organizations for assistance in identifying and contacting local subsistence users. - b.
-Before submitting a plan of operations that has the potential to disrupt subsistence activities, the lessee will consult with the potentially affected subsistence communities and the NSB (collectively "parties") to discuss the siting, timing, and methods of proposed operations and safeguards or mitigating measures that could be implemented by the operator to prevent unreasonable conflicts.
+The lessee will consult with nearby communities, and native organizations for assistance in identifying and contacting local subsistence users.

+b.
+Before submitting a plan of operations that has the potential to disrupt subsistence activities, the lessee will consult with the potentially affected subsistence communities to discuss the siting, timing, and methods of proposed operations and safeguards or mitigating measures that could be implemented by the operator to prevent unreasonable conflicts.
 The parties will also discuss the reasonably foreseeable effect on subsistence activities of any other operations in the area that they know will occur during the lessee's proposed operations.
 Through this consultation, the lessee will make reasonable efforts to ensure that exploration, development, and production activities are compatible with subsistence hunting and fishing activities and will not result in unreasonable interference with subsistence harvests.